wix/stylable/site/docs/get-started.md

 * **Create a library** - If you want guidance in creating a component library, read [Create a Stylable Component Library](../docs/guides/stylable-component-library.md).
 Here you can follow our recommendations for building a library that can be used cross-project and includes theming, external styling and reusable components.

-* **Learn** - Take a look at our [sepcification reference documents] (../docs/getting-started/cheatsheet.md) to get more acquanted with our code and for specific code examples.
+* **Learn** - Take a look at our [specification reference documents](./getting-started/cheatsheet.md) to get more acquanted with our code and for specific code examples.
 Use the overview as a cheatsheet to help you keep track of **Stylable** syntax.